-free from: gluten and dairy. can be made vegan and refined-sugar free
+free from: gluten and dairy (vegan and refined-sugar free option)

 Besides ice cream, my favorite summer treat is s’mores!
 With these warmer temperatures coming I wanted to make a dessert to get us all in the summer mood.
-Anyone who knows me knows donuts are my all-time FAVE dessert any time of the year, so it just felt like fate to combine the two.
+Anyone who knows me knows donuts are my all-time FAVE dessert any time of the year, so it just felt like fate to combine the two into Gluten Free S’mores Donuts.
 These are honestly super easy to make, and take less than 30 minutes to fully put together.
 The hardest part will be waiting for these to cool before you dive in 🙂

 The “frosting” is actually Lekkco’s Belgian Dark Chocolate Spread which I HIGHLY recommend trying if you have not.
 If you do not have this product, feel free to sub another chocolate spread/frosting.
 This one works really well because it isn’t too runny.

 The recipe is gluten and dairy free.
-It can be made vegan by substituting in a flax egg, and can be refined-sugar free depending on the toppings you use!
+These can be made vegan by substituting in a flax egg, and can be refined-sugar free depending on the toppings you use!

 - 1/2 tsp cinnamon